meysubb/meysubb.github.io/_posts/2017-11-23-TAMU_Week_2_LC.md

 ![_config.yml]({{ site.baseurl }}/images/TAMU_MBB/Week_2/unnamed-chunk-8-1.png)

-Williams ddidn't start either game in the Legends Classic, wonder how the spreads will change with him in the starting limeup.
+Williams didn't start either game in the Legends Classic, wonder how the spreads will change with him in the starting lineup.
 Who knows?
 Kennedy's moves with the starting lineup are going to be huge this year.
 There's a lot of potential for the second unit to play a big factor, as we are seeing already.

 ### Assist Maps

 ![_config.yml]({{ site.baseurl }}/images/TAMU_MBB/Week_2/unnamed-chunk-9-1.png)

-I've been playing with these for a bit and finally have a working product that i like.
+I've been playing with these for a bit and finally have a working product that I like.
 These are the three assist maps for the games this past week.

 Arrows heading out are assists by that player, arrows coming in show who scored off the assist.
 So Gilder was the leading assist man against UCSB, Wilson against OSU and Hogg against PSU.
 These plots are also nice to see offensive involvement.